truenas/documentation/content/SCALE/GettingStarted/Install/InstallEnterpriseHASCALE.md

 HA systems are dual controller systems with the primary controller referred to as controller 1 (sometimes also as controller A) and controller 2 (or controller B).
 {{< include file="/static/includes/HAControllerInstallBestPracticeSCALE.md" >}}

 SCALE includes features and functions to help with completing the configuration process after installing and getting access to the SCALE web interface.
-This includes utilizing high availability (HA) features, such as RAIDz and storage replication, to ensure data integrity and availability.
+This includes utilizing numerous high availability (HA) features to ensure data integrity and availability.

 ### Preparing for a Clean Install